My experience on the tenure-track job market

 Interviews and job talks

-Frustrations and management
+Frustrations and stress

 Negotiating